Lyre, lyre, your mic’s on fire!

 Rycote also sells this shock mount as a Studio Kit which consists of a suspension system and a pop filter.
-The filter’s slightly curved frame can be attached to the outer support ring of the mount, but it will also lock tightly to most “spider” type elastic shock mounts.
+The filter’s slightly curved frame can be attached to the outer support ring of the mount, and it will also lock tightly to most “spider” type elastic shock mounts.
 Thanks to a rotatable fitting, it’s easy to get the filter out of the way when swapping microphones.

 The oval-shaped filter is made from super light mesh (an ABS nylon blend plastic), which is really a 10 mm thick open cell foam pad, held in place by a support ring.
 This foam can be easily removed for cleaning or replacement.